BB-Media-IT/Data-Hub/README.md

 - Regular updates on top ten lists from major streaming platforms
 - Focus on popular platforms such as Netflix, Amazon Prime Video, and Disney+

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](/top-ten-schemas.md).

 ### Updates & Coverage
 - Weekly updates to ensure the most current content rankings